Cecilia-Wang/2023_CRISPRI/README.md

 ## Usage
 Please download the all data as a ZIP file into the Download folder (if you are a Mac user).
 If you are with other platforms please check code carefully and modify all the pathways accordingly to suit your environment.

+For questions related to this project, Please feel free to open an issue and ask.
+I will do my best to respond.

 ## System information